Censorship of TikTok: Bangladesh

-Despite being a Chinese-made app, the international version of TikTok does not function on local networks in mainland China or Hong Kong.
-Instead, the domestic version Douyin is available, presumably to shield Chinese users from politically sensitive content posted by foreign users.
-The international version can sometimes be accessed using a VPN or data roaming with an overseas SIM card.

 India

 2019 ban

-On 3 April 2019, the Madras High Court, while hearing a PIL, asked the government of India to ban the app, citing that it "encourages pornography" and shows "inappropriate content".
+On April 3, 2019, the Madras High Court, while hearing a PIL, asked the government of India to ban the app, citing that it "encourages pornography" and shows "inappropriate content".
 The court also noted that minors using the app were at risk of being targeted by sexual predators.
 The court further asked broadcast media not to telecast any of those videos from the app.
 The spokesperson for TikTok stated that they were abiding by local laws and were awaiting a copy of the court order before they take action.
 On 17 April, both Google and Apple blocked TikTok from Google Play and the App Store for users in India.
 As the court refused to reconsider the ban, the company stated that they had removed over 6 million videos that violated their content policy and guidelines.

 On 25 April 2019, the ban was lifted after the Madras High Court reversed its order, following a plea from TikTok developer ByteDance Technology.
 "We are committed to continuously enhancing our safety features as a testament to our ongoing commitment to our users in India," said TikTok in an official media statement.
 India's TikTok ban might have cost the app 15 million new users.